atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 her extremely, if ihe imagined she had views.
-J am not, " con any tinued she, “fo situated as to be
+J am not, " con any tinued she, fo situated as to be

 (
 t'"'